Taxes in Texas—A State Tax Profile

 Texas is pretty tax-friendly compared to other states

-Although Texas has no individual income tax, it does levy a franchise tax of .375 percent on some wholesale and retail businesses as of 2018.
-Sole proprietorships and some general partnerships are exempt.
-Also called a "privilege tax," this is a type of income tax based on total business revenues.
-The rate increases to .75 percent for other non-exempt businesses.
+Although Texas has no individual income tax, it does levy a franchise tax of .375% on some wholesalers and retail businesses as of 2019.
+The rate increases to .75% for other non-exempt businesses.
+Also called a "privilege tax," this is a type of income tax based on total business revenues exceeding $1.13 million.

 Inheritance and Estate Taxes in Texas

 Texas repealed its inheritance tax on Sept.
 1, 2015.
-There's no estate tax in Texas, either, although estates valued at more than $11.18 million can be taxed at the federal level as of 2018.
+There's no estate tax in Texas, either, although estates valued at more than $11.4 million can be taxed at the federal level as of 2019.

 Property Taxes in Texas

 Property taxes are based on the appraised current market value of real estate and income-producing tangible personal property.
-Appraisals are performed by county districts.
-"Income-producing" is the key phrase here.
-Your vehicle might be considered tangible personal property, but it's not subject to a property tax as long as you don't use it to earn a living.
+"Income-producing" is the key phrase when it comes to personal property.
+Your vehicle might be considered tangible personal property, but it's not subject to a tax as long as you don't use it to earn a living.

-As for real estate, the appraiser will compare your home to other similar homes that have recently sold and determine its value from there.
-The appraised value of your property is then multiplied by the local property tax rate to determine your tax bill.
+As for real estate, appraisals are performed by county districts.
+The appraiser will compare your home to other similar homes that have recently sold and determine its value from there.
+The appraised value of your real estate is then multiplied by the local tax rate to determine your tax bill.

 Owners of agricultural or timberland property can apply for special appraisals based on the value of crops, livestock, and timber produced by the land.
-This can result in lower appraisals and lower property taxes.
+This can result in lower appraisals and lower taxes.